md81544/latheControl/README.md

 ## Usage
 Note: the axes are referred to as Z and X here, but these names are configurable.
 Z is the primary axis (axis1) and X is the secondary (axis2).

-For general movement of the carriage, use the arrow keys.
+For general **movement** of the carriage, use the arrow keys.
 Press the same key again (or spacebar) to stop.

-Control speed of motion with number keys.
+Control **speed of motion** with number keys.
 1-5 controls Z and 6 to 0 controls X. For finer control of speed, use the "-" and "+" (or "=") keys for the Z axis, and use the leader "x" with the same keys for the X axis (for example, press "x", then "-").

-"Nudging" the axes can be achieved with the "w", "a", "s", and "d" keys.
+"**Nudging**" the axes can be achieved with the "w", "a", "s", and "d" keys.
 If you're pressing these keys a lot, look at relative motion (below) instead.

-There are four memory locations, you can select which one is active by means of the "[" and "]" keys.
+There are four **memory locations**, you can select which one is active by means of the "[" and "]" keys.
 Press "m" to store the current X and Z position in the current memory slot.

-To return to a position, select the memory slot with "[" or "]" and press ENTER.
+To **return to a position**, select the memory slot with "[" or "]" and press ENTER.

-Axis "leader keys" can be used to store just the X or Z value, for example, pressing "xm" (x followed by m) will memorise just the X value.
+Axis "**leader keys**" can be used to store just the X or Z value, for example, pressing "xm" (x followed by m) will memorise just the X value.

 Pressing ENTER for a particular memory slot will just move the Z axis to the stored position.
 Pressing "x", then ENTER will move to the stored X value.

-To move to an absolute position, press leader + "g" - for example, "zg" will open a dialog asking for a value for Z to go to.
+To move to an **absolute position**, press leader + "g" - for example, "zg" will open a dialog asking for a value for Z to go to.

-Relative motion can be performed by pressing leader + "r" - for example "xr" will open a dialog asking for an offset for X to go to.
+**Relative motion** can be performed by pressing leader + "r" - for example "xr" will open a dialog asking for an offset for X to go to.
 Once a relative motion has occurred, it can be repeated by simply pressing "."

-Zeroing - press "xz" or "zz" to zero the axis at the current position.
+**Zeroing** - press "xz" or "zz" to zero the axis at the current position.

-Retraction - "r" retracts the X axis a small amount.
+**Retraction** - "r" retracts the X axis a small amount.
 Press again to unretract.
 Retraction can be negative for boring operations, see "Special functions" below.

-Fast return - pressing "f" will rapidly return the Z axis to the current memory slot.
+**Fast return** - pressing "f" will rapidly return the Z axis to the current memory slot.

-Quit - press Ctrl+Q to exit the application.
+**Quit** - press Ctrl+Q to exit the application.

-Shutdown - press shift and "*" (asterisk) to shutdown the computer (prior to power down)
+**Shutdown** - press shift and "*" (asterisk) to shutdown the computer (prior to power down)

 ### Special functions
 Press the leader F2 and one of the following: